apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Children with total deafness regain hearing after ‘groundbreaking’ gene therapy: ‘Like a miracle’**
+**Trump asks judge to lift gag order in hush money case after guilty verdict**

-You can read more about it [here](https://www.foxnews.com/health/children-total-deafness-regain-hearing-groundbreaking-gene-therapy-miracle).
+You can read more about it [here](https://www.axios.com/2024/06/04/trump-gag-order-hush-money-case-conviction).

 ## Requirements
 - Python 3.8